 One of our programs greatest strengths is its people; both faculty and residents.
 We attract residents who are bright, energetic, and highly motivated yet also manage to maintain a friendly, laid back “Midwest” vibe.
 Our residents come from all regions and backgrounds to become a cohesive, tight-knit group who truly enjoy each other’s company, both at work and at play.
 The same can be said of our faculty, who are known for their dedication, approachability, and enthusiasm for teaching.
 Many of our faculty hold leadership roles both locally and nationally.
 We have multiple fellowship-trained faculty members, including the fields of Toxicology, Ultrasound, EMS, and International Medicine.
-Our department is also fortunate to have a dedicated Pharm D, PhD Research Director, and two Research Coordinators.
+Our department is also fortunate to have a dedicated Pharm D, PhD Research Director, and three Research Coordinators.

 I fell in love with the UMKC program when I rotated here as a medical student, was fortunate to train here as a resident, and am now very honored to be the residency program director.
 We have a fantastic leadership team that is highly invested in the program and enthusiastic about teaching and mentoring residents.